Yee627/Hotel-Reservation-Application/README.md

   - A unique email for the customer.
 RegEx is used to check that the email is in the correct format (i.e., name@domain.com).
   - A first name and last name.

-  > The email RegEx is simple for the purpose of this exercise and may not cover all real-world valid emails.
+  <sub> The email RegEx is simple for the purpose of this exercise and may not cover all real-world valid emails.
 For example "name@domain.co.uk" would not be accepted by the above RegEx because it does end with ".com".
-If you would like to try to make your RegEx more sophisticated, you may—but it is not required for this project.
+If you would like to try to make your RegEx more sophisticated, you may—but it is not required for this project.</sub>

 - Error Requirements
   - No crashing.
 The application does not crash based on user input.